hosseinkomijani/home-price-prediction/README.md

 # home-price-prediction

 Each record in the database describes a Boston suburb or town.
-The data was drawn from the Boston Standard Metropolitan Statistical Area (SMSA).
+The data was drawn from the Boston Standard Metropolitan Statistical Area.
 The dataset contains a total of 506 cases.

 There are 14 attributes in each case of the dataset.
 They are: